bhaveshwadhwani/Stackoverflow-Tag-Prediction/README.md

 3. No strict latency constraints.

 ## How to Run the Model
-Just download the repository then run all the cells of file "SO-Tag_prediction" one-by-one.
+Just download the repository then run all the cells of notebook "StackOverflow_Tag_prediction" one-by-one.

 ## Prerequisites
 You need to have installed following softwares and libraries in your machine before running this project.